darktable-org/dtdocs/content/special-topics/darktable-chart/making-input-images.md

 Then select “PFM (float)” as the output format and press “export” to generate the source image file.

-You can prodce the corresponding reference (target) image from the JPEG in a similar way.
+You can produce the corresponding reference (target) image from the JPEG in a similar way.
 This time you will need to disable all modules and export with the “Lab” output color profile in “PFM (float)” format.